aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Cactus.md

 ## Logic sequence

 - [GetSingleTarget](../../Actors%20states/Targetting/GetRandomAvaliablePlayer.md#getsingletarget) called
+- Camera moves to look near this enemy, but zoomed in
 - `Charge7` sound plays
 - animstate set to 102
 - Yield for 0.5 seconds